1-icenine/Portfolio/SQL/IMDB/README.md

 - What are the most common genres?
 - Which genres have the highest rated films?
 How about lowest rated films?

-### 🏆 Top & Bottom 10 Rankings
+### 🏆 Animation Deep Dive
 - 10 Highest/lowest-rated movies in a given genre
 - 10 Highest/lowest-rated animation TV series and movies

-## ⚙️ SQL Features Demonstrated
-- ✅ UNION ALL and filtering (WHERE statements) to split multi-genre rows
-- ✅ CTEs (WITH statements) to structure multi-step queries
+## 🧠 Lessons Learned
+- Wrote CTEs to break down complex logic and do pre-processing when window functions weren't possible.
+- Learned how to reshape and filter multi-labeled genre data for better insights.
+- Used temporary tables to organize large datasets efficiently.
+- Created stored procedures for reusable, genre-specific analysis.
-- ✅ Conditional aggregation with CASE WHEN for rating categories
+- Applied CASE WHEN logic for clear breakdowns of rating categories.
-- ✅ Temporary tables for genre-splitting from comma-separated strings
-- ✅ Stored procedures with parameters to retrieve top/bottom entries by genre input
-- ✅ Rounding and formatting for clean presentation

 ## 📌 Setup & Usage